na-na-hi/renget/archive/cpu-lora.md

 Support for LoRA finetunes was [recently added to llama.cpp](https://github.com/ggerganov/llama.cpp/pull/2632).
 Previously, llama.cpp [only supported training from scratch](https://github.com/ggerganov/llama.cpp/tree/master/examples/train-text-from-scratch), which requires a LOT more training data and effort than creating a LoRA.

-**Important Note:** Check Appendix A below before you start to see if you have the hardware required for CPU training.
+**Important Note:** Check [Appendix A](#appendix-a-hardware-requirements) below before you start to see if you have the hardware required for CPU training.
 You mostly just need tons of RAM (not VRAM).
+If you're just looking for a TL;DR: you can **probably** train a 7B with 32GB of RAM and 13B with 64 GB of RAM.

 To keep things simple, I recommend creating a single folder somewhere on your system to work out of.
 For example, `C:\lora`.
 I'll use this path in the examples below.